AleksandrHovhannisyan/aleksandrhovhannisyan.com/src/_posts/2021-12-08-writing-better-css.md

 Why did I pick `4vw`?
 And more generally, how do you pick the right value for `clamp`?
 It turns out that you can do a bit of math to figure this out.
 I prefer to start by phrasing my requirement like so: "I want my element to have a minimum font size of `16px` at a mobile width of `400px` and to scale up from there."
 In that case, `16 / 400 = 0.04`, or `4vw`.
 So on mobile, the element's preferred font size is equal to its minimum, or `1rem`.
 As the viewport width increases, the font size will increase fluidly, up until it hits a maximum allowed value of `1.25rem`.

 Keep in mind that while the examples I showed here are for font sizing, `clamp` can be applied to any numerical properties, including padding, margin, borders, and much more.
-I encourage you to experiment with it to create scalable UI.
+I encourage you to experiment with `clamp` to see if it's right for your designs.

-#### Visualizing `clamp`
+#### The Limitations of `clamp`

-Check out Adrian Bece's [modern fluid typography editor](https://modern-fluid-typography.vercel.app/) to get a better feel for how clamping works in CSS.
-You can play around with the numbers and visualize the resulting graph of the clamping function, which linearly interpolates your value between a minimum and maximum (the two horizontal lines on either end of the graph).

-{% include img.html src: "fluid-typography-editor.jpg", alt: "The Fluid Typography editor tool.
-A sidebar contains toggles and inputs for root font size, min size, max size, and fluid size.
-The main content region shows a plot of the clamping function, which starts at a y-intecept corresponding to the minimum, extends horizontally for a few units, and then scales linearly up to a maximum." %}
+There are some caveats to using `clamp` that I want to briefly touch on.

+While fluid scaling looks great, it may not be the right tool for the job if your design does not account for this behavior.
+So you may actually want to flip a property between two discrete states rather than allowing it to scale linearly, in which case media queries are your only option.

+Additionally, `clamp` is not suitable if you want a value to *decrease* as the viewport width increases; this is because an inverse viewport width unit does not yet exist.
+As an alternative, you may be tempted to try an expression like `clamp(min, calc(1px / 4vw), max)`, but that won't work as far as I can tell.

+In short, it's important to understand that while `clamp` is useful and has many applications for creating fluidly scaling designs, it's not a drop-in replacement for media queries.

 ### 4. Simplifying Layouts with Gap